NIHR Oxford Biomedical Research Centre

 Lead: Professor Martin Landray

-Professor Landray was joint chief investigator of the RECOVERY Trial, the world’s largest trial looking at potential COVID-19 treatments, which recruited 43,000 participants across 180 NHS sites and identified three effective treatments.
+Professor Landray was joint chief investigator of the RECOVERY Trial, the world’s largest trial looking at potential COVID-19 treatments, which recruited 43,000 participants across 180 NHS sites and identified four effective treatments.
 The RECOVERY Trial was widely praised and considered an ideal model for similar large-scale clinical trials for a range of conditions.

-Based on what we learned during the RECOVERY Trial model – in terms of design, methodology, delivery and evaluation techniques – we are building the infrastructure to support other trials based routinely-collected data.
+Based on what we learned during the RECOVERY Trial model – in terms of design, methodology, delivery and evaluation techniques – we are building the infrastructure to support other trials based on routinely-collected data.
 This will enable us to ‘bring the trial to the patient’, wherever they are in the country.

 We are developing techniques for using datasets to help ensure that trial populations are representative of the patient population as a whole and that results are translated into practice across the NHS, after being adopted by the relevant regulatory bodies.